 With its blend of British craftsmanship and German engineering, the all-new Vantage goes just as well as it looks – and sounds!

-The new Aston Martin Vantage certainly isn’t a sports car for shy, retiring types – you can thank its thunderous V8 bellow and eye-popping styling for that.
-It’s not all show and no go however – It’s the first Aston Martin to use a 4.0-litre twin-turbo V8 developed by Mercedes-AMG – but has this German heart transplant spoiled a true British classic?
+The Aston Martin Vantage certainly isn’t a sports car for shy, retiring types – you can thank its choice of thunderous V8 and V12 engines and eye-popping styling for that.
+It’s not all show and no go, though.
+It’s the first Aston Martin to use a 4.0-litre twin-turbo V8 developed by Mercedes-AMG, and revives the firm’s fondness for shoving its big V12s into its smallest cars.

 The rest of the cabin is comfortable and spacious, and you can have it trimmed in plush leather or racey Alcantara.
-There’s plenty of room for two large adults, but, unlike in a Porsche 911, you can’t get the Vantage with two child-sized seats in the back.
-Rather bizarrely, there’s also no glovebox so you’ll have to leave your Bond-themes CD at home.
-You won’t miss it though – just put the window down and revel in that glorious Anglo-German V8 symphony instead!
+There’s plenty of room for two large adults, but, unlike in a Porsche 911, you can’t get the Vantage with seats in the back.
+Rather bizarrely, there’s also no glovebox, so you’ll have to leave your Bond-themes CD at home.

-You do get a reasonably generous boot with more than enough space for a couple of suitcases and even a set of golf clubs.
+You do get a reasonably generous boot with a 350-litre capacity that offers enough space for a couple of suitcases or even a set of golf clubs.
 Don’t expect to be moving any furniture, though – it’s still a sports car, after all, and the luggage area has quite an awkward shape.
 It’s a good chunk more than the 130 litres in a 911 and a bit more than the Jaguar F-Type’s 300 litres, though.

-The Vantage combines brutish Mercedes-AMG power with understated Aston Martin elegance
+The Vantage combines brutish power with understated Aston Martin elegance

 When you’ve finished having fun, the whole car settles down at the touch of a button and becomes a comfortable long-distance cruiser.
 It is quite wide, but the steering is light around town so it’s reasonably easy to manoeuvre.